Seasonal

 Published Jul 3, 2026 · updated Jul 3, 2026

 Short answer: yes, come.
-The rainy season doesn’t cancel Chiapas, it just changes the deal.
-You trade postcard-blue water for jungle that looks almost unreal, plus fewer people and softer prices.
-If the waterfalls are the entire reason for your trip, that’s the one case where you might wait.
+The rainy season does not cancel Chiapas, it just changes the deal.
+You trade postcard-blue waterfalls for jungle that looks almost unreal, plus thinner crowds and softer prices.
+There is exactly one case where you might wait, and it is a narrow one: if turquoise water at Agua Azul is the entire reason for your trip.
+Everything else is arguably better in the wet months.
+Here is the honest cost-benefit.

 What the rain actually does

 • Trails and dirt roads.
 Mud is real.
-The road stretches near Palenque and the jungle paths to sites like Yaxchilán get slick.
+The dirt approaches near Palenque, and especially the jungle tracks and river routes out to Yaxchilan and Bonampak, get slick and occasionally impassable.
+Cheap sandals will betray you.

 What a local would tell you